MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-customize-forms.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/customization-form-hide-field.png)

-## 6. Choose to remove price related fields if applicable
+### Choose to remove price related fields if applicable

 There is an easy and supported way to remove all price related fields (e.g. Price List, Total Amount, etc) from the Work Order, Work Order Product, and Work Order Service

 In a scenario where your organization does not need price list or price calculations (e.g. Total Amount) on the work order or work order products and services, there is an easy and supported wayyou can easily remove all price related fields by going to Field Service Settings and turning **Calculate Price** to _No_.
 [More details](https://docs.microsoft.com/dynamics365/field-service/configure-default-settings#work-order-and-bookings-settings).

+### 7. Choose to remove tax related fields if applicable

+There is an easy and supported way to remove all tax related fields (e.g. Price List, Total Amount, etc) from the Work Order, Work Order Product, and Work Order Service

+## 6. Rearrange form tabs, sections, and fields

-## 7. Move less important items away from the first form tab
+### Move less important items away from the first form tab

 The first form tab is very consequential for form load times.